Welcome to Reception

 Hello and welcome to Cherry Class!
 I am Mrs Bending, the Early Years Lead and a Reception teacher.
 Working alongside us, we have Mrs Smith and Miss Hinks.
 We love to work and learn together as one big happy family.

 Here you will find all the information you may require linked to what is happening in the Early Years at Southwold.

-Our Learning Environments
+Our Learning Environment

 Our indoor space offers our children a bright, colourful, stimulating and positive environment.
 It is divided into zones which promote and encourage the children to learn and develop different key skills.
 We like to call our key indoor areas:

-The outside learning environment is divided into similar areas, however the resources and experiences differ to those on offer inside.
+The outside learning environment is divided into similar areas.
+However, the resources and experiences differ to those on offer inside.
 They are on a much larger scale and encourage the development of different skills and learning opportunities.
 Children love to be outside so a pair of wellies, a sunhat, and a warm coat are always a must!
 We call our garden areas ‘Minibeast Kingdom’.